tektutor/conan-march-2026/Day1/README.md

 - Develop a C++ application with static library with CMake
 - Develop a C++ application with dynamic library with CMake
 - Develop a simple C++ application that depends on third-party library
   - We will be using Conan and CMake in this example
+  - Supports Debug and Release Build Types
 </pre>